 Food and drink are an immensely important part of life in Sorrento.
 The area’s volcanic soil produces tasty fresh produce like olives, tomatoes, peaches, cherries and oranges.
 These are used in delicious simple dishes like caprese salad with tomatoes, basil and buffalo mozzarella, wafer-thin pizzas, spaghetti vongole with clams, and Delizia al Limone – cream-covered lemon cakes.
-Some of our favourite spots were L’Antica Trattoria for a sophisticated take on local specialities, Inn Bufalito for fantastic mozarella and Cafè Latino for its great wine list in a candlelit garden of lemon and orange trees.
+Some of our favourite spots were L’Antica Trattoria for a sophisticated take on local specialities, Inn Bufalito for fantastic mozzarella and Cafè Latino for its great wine list in a candlelit garden of lemon and orange trees.
 And don’t forget a gelato stop – there are gelateria scattered across town or you can learn to make your own at Gelateria Davide.

 Down a limoncello

 Lemons are big business around Sorrento.
 They grow in pots or gardens wherever there’s space in the town as well as in huge netted orchards on the outskirts, and there’s even a local variety of giant lemons here that are the size of a grapefruit.
 You can find them in soaps and bath oils, but their most famous use is in the limoncello liqueur, whose bright yellow bottles fill the shops here.
 Made by soaking lemon peel in alcohol, limoncello is usually served chilled as a digestif after dinner, and at about 32% alcohol it has a bit of a kick.
 If the real deal is a bit much you can also find a gentler limoncello flavoured gelato.